lizardking/LD2410Async/dox/Operation Modes.md

 This allows for more detailed analysis of what the sensor is detecting.

+To control the engineering mode use the commands enableEngineeringModeAsync() and disableEngineeringModeAsync.
+To detect if engineering mode is active use isEngineeringModeEnabled().

 ## Configuration Mode

 Config mode is used to send commands to the sensor.
 Before any command, e.g. to configure a setting, can be sent to the sensor, config mode has to be enabled using the config mode enable command (the only command allowed in the other modes).